360modder/psburn/docs/documentation/python/cross.md

 # Cross

-create command is used to generate native python code to bind it with powershell script.
+create command is used to generate python code to bind it with powershell script.

 | Arguments/Options  | Definitions                                                             |
 |--------------------|-------------------------------------------------------------------------|